timkindberg/zusteller/README.md

 ## Disclaimer

-Zusteller is brand new and under development.
-However, it's a tiny library without much to it.
+Zusteller is brand new, experimental, and under development.

 To enable the use of hooks within zustand **we render a React element into an HTMLElement in memory and it runs the hook.**
 When the hook result changes, we update the zustand store.

-We need more validation that this approach doesn't introduce any unexpected or dangerous bugs.
+We need more validation that this approach is performant and doesn't introduce any unexpected or dangerous bugs.

+At the very minimum it serves as a proposal for how canonical React global state might be handled.

 ## Motivation: